mujiu555/Wishful-Thinking/notes/d_flat/VM&Assembler.typ

 RI positive h |  operator | typ | literal                     |   register    |
 RI negative h |  operator | typ | literal                     |   register    |
 ```

+Corresponding instruction written in format: `MOV offset dst, immediate`

 Apart from 9 bits prefix, there are 15 bits literal and 8 bits registers information.

-If instruction has type low, literal will be written in low 16 bits with 16th bit controlled by type of instruction.
+If instruction has type l, for low, literal will be written in low 16 bits with 16th bit controlled by type of instruction.
-If instruction has type h, literal will be written in 16-32 bits with 32 bit controlled by type of instruction.
+If instruction has type h, for high, literal will be written in 16-32 bits with 32 bit controlled by type of instruction.

+If instruction has type positive, sign bit will be set as 0.
+If instruction has type negative, sign bit will be set as 1.

+So that a instruction can fulfill the assignment of 16bits.

+According to `offset`, l, or h version of `mov` will be chosen.
+According to `immediate`, positive of negative version of `mov` will be chosen.

+`dst` can only be string that represent registers.
+`immediate` can only be number literal.

+E.g.,
+- `mov Reg#1, 12345`
+- `mov Reg#2, -12345`
+- `mov h Reg#3, 12345`
+- `mov l Reg#4, 65535`

+For cases associated addresses:
 ```txt
               00          06    09 a    0d    10                              20
 RA            |  operator | typ |k|     | sl  |   register    |   register    |